jake-hoffer/verify/README.md

 ## Usage

-Simply require verify.js at the top of your testing script.
+Simply require and execute verify.js at the top of your testing script using `require('verify.js')()`.
 Each time you write a test, you will call `verify()` with the first argument being the test description, and the second argument being an anonymous function.
 The function chained to `verify()` will evaluate its return, output, and error and compare it to what is expected.
 These are the available functions for evaluation:

 - `returns()`: verify that the return value of the function is equal to the given value
 	```javascript